 Make sure to read all the way through the instructions before beginning, to ensure you understand the complete process and are prepared with all the necessary tools beforehand.
 This kind of foresight will lead to a smoother project.

-- To begin, you will first want to make sure your water is completely shut off to your toilet tank.
-You can turn off the water to your toilet at the shutoff valve below the tank where the supply lines connect to the wall.
+- To begin, you will first want to make sure the water is completely shut off to your toilet tank.
+You can turn off the water to your toilet at the shutoff valve below the tank where the supply line connects to the wall.

-- Next, drain your tank completely so that there is no water left in the tank.
-You can use a sponge to soak up any extra water which is hard to reach in the bottom of the tank that did not drain fully.
+- Next, drain your tank completely so that there is no water left in it.
+After removing the tank lid, you can use a sponge to soak up any extra water in the bottom of the tank that did not drain fully.

 - Then, unscrew the tank bolts.
 Use an adjustable wrench to hold one of the tank bolt nuts and use the appropriate driver to loosen the other bolt which is found inside the tank.
 Continue the same process until both bolts are removed from the tank.

 - Now, remove the tank from the toilet and carefully lay it down upside down on the floor.
 (Use a towel or other soft surface if you are in a bathroom with a tile/stone floor) If the tank is too heavy, or you are worried about breaking it, it might be a good idea to get some help from a friend or family member.

-- You will then remove the old spud washer and insert a new one.
-If you are having a hard time getting the old spud washer off of the tank you may need to use an adjustable wrench or better yet, a flat-head screwdriver to loosen and then pry it off. (be careful not to put too much pressure against any ceramic surfaces).
+- You will then remove the old spud gasket and insert a new one.
+If you are having a hard time getting the old spud gasket off of the tank, you may need to use an adjustable wrench or better yet, a flat-head screwdriver to loosen and then pry it off. (be careful not to put too much pressure against any ceramic surfaces).

-- Next you will want to remove any old gaskets or bolts and replace them with new ones.
-You can use a wire brush to scrape off residue from old bolts or gaskets that may be stuck to your tank.
-Once you have a clean surface, install the new gasket and prepare to re-install the tank.
+- Next, you will want to remove any old bolt gaskets or rusty bolts and replace them with new ones.
+You can use a wire brush to scrape off the residue from old bolts or gaskets that may be stuck to your tank.
+Once you have a clean surface, you can now install the new gasket and bolts, then re-install the tank.

 - With the hardware that you removed from the tank earlier, or the new hardware you bought to replace it, reposition and secure the tank.
 Once you have your toilet tank back into place on top of the toilet bowl.
 You can tighten the bolts and nuts with a screwdriver and adjustable wrench.
 Test it out by opening the supply valve, filling the tank, and flushing the toilet.
 (Pro Tip: Tighten the bolts a little at a time, alternating between the left and right bolts.
 This will ensure a proper leak-free seal while maintaining a level tank, and reduces the chance of cracking the tank)